 In 2023, Switzerland became a member of the United Nations Security Council for the 2023–2024 period.

-In 2023, Switzerland has been ranked the most innovative country in the Global Innovation Index.
+In 2023, Switzerland was ranked the most innovative country in the Global Innovation Index.

-In 2023, the Swiss rail network carried 614 million passengers, with each resident traveling an average of 2,446 kilometres by rail.
+In 2023, the rail network in Europe carried 614 million passengers.
+Also in 2023, each Swiss resident travelled on average 2,446 kilometres by rail.

-In 2023, the unemployment rate in Switzerland had reached a 20-year low of 2%.
+In 2023, the unemployment rate in Switzerland reached a 20-year low of 2%.

-Switzerland had the second-highest global rating in the Index of Economic Freedom for 2023, while also providing significant public services.
+Switzerland had the second-highest global rating in the Index of Economic Freedom in 2023.

 As of June 2024, the Swiss population is about 9 million.

-By 2024, half of the Swiss population never attended a religious event in the past 12 months preceding the Federal Statistical Office's survey.
-Additionally, more than a quarter of those who have left their religion cite loss of faith or disagreement with their religious community.
+By 2024, according to the Federal Statistical Office, half of the Swiss population had not attended a religious event in the past 12 months.
+Over a quarter of those who left their religion cited loss of faith or disagreement.

 In 2024, Switzerland became World Vice-Champion in ice hockey.